 Are we there yet?

-Most archaeologists are concerned with the things that are of little importance for indigenous communities and archaeology, therefore, seems to be irrelevant to them.
+Most archaeologists are concerned with the things that are of little importance for indigenous communities, and archaeology, therefore, seems to be irrelevant to them.
 This mutual misunderstanding gave rise to the question: how might we connect the past to the present?
 Professor Chirikure presented two villages from southern Africa in which the presence of vast archaeological finds such as tools and craft equipment were used to improve the lives of locals.

-Series of talks organised by OAS will be held also this term, starting with a presentation titled "Early colonisation of Americas" on the first of February.
+Series of talks organised by OAS will also be held this term, starting with a presentation titled "Early colonisation of Americas" on the first of February.
 Details can be found on our website or Facebook page.

 0 views0 comments